-Melissa Hague, along with attorney Jessica Pride from San Diego, was instrumental in starting the Sexual Assault Litigation Group among the national trial lawyers bar.
-This litigation group provides a forum for lawyers from all over the country to come together to collaborate and discuss how to best represent sexual assault victims and how to protect them during the litigation process.
+Melissa Hague and attorney Jessica Pride from San Diego were instrumental in starting the Sexual Assault Litigation Group among the national trial lawyers bar.
+This litigation group provides a forum for lawyers from all over the country to collaborate and discuss how to represent best sexual assault victims and how to protect them during the litigation process.
 Through this litigation group lawyers who represent survivors are able to share their experiences in litigating assault cases.
 The litigation group is also a resource for lawyers to share favorable court rulings and opinions so they can be duplicated across the country.

 There was a strong focus on the legal rights of sexual assault victims in civil courts at AAJ’s annual convention this year.
 Judge Aquilina, who presided over the sentencing hearing of Larry Nassar, was the keynote speaker at the Women’s Caucus brunch where she addressed hundreds of women trial lawyers from across the country.
 She spoke to them about the struggles strong career-oriented females have to cope with in male dominated industries.
 Judge Aquilina explained that the reason she gave each survivor the opportunity to give a statement at the sentencing hearing was because she knew it was an important part of their healing process to have the strength to address Nassar face-to-face.